HerbScientist

 The concepts are pretty simple.
 You’ll be better equipped to resist and overcome infections if you live a circadian lifestyle that includes plenty of exposure so sunshine.

 I know these two posts may seem to be full of blather in support of those two recommendations.
-Nevertheless, I enjoyed writing them and I hope you have enjoyed them.
+Nevertheless, I enjoyed writing them and I hope you have enjoyed reading them.

 More importantly, I hope you take positive action on based on what I’ve said.
 After all, you’re in the driver’s seat when it comes to your own health.